-It’s high summer and an ideal time to take a dip in one of vast networks of rivers, lakes and canals that flow throughout the English countryside.
-Here are some of the best places to take part in wild swimming
+Are you brave enough to take a dip in one of vast networks of rivers, lakes and canals that flow throughout the English countryside?
+Here are some of the best places to take part in wild swimming.

 The five rivers that flow into the cathedral city of Salisbury provide some excellent spots for wild swimming.
 Shallow and deep pools, some with small pebble beaches, appear on stretches along the Rivers Nadder, Wylye and Avon.
 Of particular note is a stretch near the village of Figheldean, north of Amesbury, and the pools at Steeple Langford on the River Wylye closer to Salisbury.

 Andark Lake near Southampton is a purpose-built diving lake which is also open to swimmers who are looking to swim in a more supervised environment.